Gauss-Markov processes as space-time scaled stationary Ornstein-Uhlenbeck processes: Counterexamples

 \subsection{Zero area Wiener bridge}

 Let $(B^\circ_t)_{t\in[0,1]}$ be a Wiener bridge from $0$ to $0$ over $[0,1]$, and let us consider the process

 introduced by Deheuvels \cite{Deh}.
 According to page 1191 in Deheuvels \cite{Deh}, this process coincides in law with a zero area Wiener bridge $(M_t)_{t\in[0,1]}$, which is defined by conditioning a standard Wiener process $(B_t)_{t\in[0,1]}$ such that $B_1=0$ and $\int_0^1 B_u\,\dd u = 0$ (for a precise definition, see G\"orgens \cite[Section 1.1]{Goe}).
-The zero area Gauss process $(M_t)_{t\in[0,1]}$ has covariance function
+The zero area Wiener bridge $(M_t)_{t\in[0,1]}$ is a Gauss process and it has a covariance function

 see, Deheuvels \cite[Lemma 2.1 with $K=1$]{Deh}.

 We check that one cannot find a monotone function $\tau:[0,1]\to \RR$ such that

 where $R=(R_t)_{t\in\RR}$ is a strictly stationary centered Ornstein-Uhlenbeck process with $\cov(R_s,R_t) = \ee^{-\frac{\vert t-s\vert}{2}}$, $s,t\in\RR$.
 On the contrary, let us suppose that there exists such a function $\tau$.
 Then, due to the covariance structure of $R$, the covariance function $\cov(M_s,M_t)$, $s,t\in[0,1]$, would be written as a product of a function only of $s$ and a function only of $t$, i.e., there would exist some functions $f:[0,1]\to\RR$ and $g:[0,1]\to\RR$ such that $\cov(M_s,M_t) = f(s)g(t)$, $s,t\in[0,1]$.
 Then for all $0\leq s\leq t\leq 1$, we have